 Feinberg expects to have the final compensation fund tally in less than two weeks.

-The attorneys at Gordon & Doner have been monitoring the GM ignition switch debacle since the news first broke in Feb.
+The West Palm Beach injury attorneys at Gordon & Doner have been monitoring the GM ignition switch debacle since the news first broke in Feb.
 2014.
 Visit our investigation timeline to read more about the company's failures to resolve the ignition switch issue.

 Have you or someone you love been injured in an accident caused by a GM defect?
 Has someone you love been wrongfully killed in an auto accident caused by a GM defect?
 The attorneys at Gordon & Doner can help you get the justice you deserve.